 If you receive a claim from YouTube regarding a music track that you properly licensed from Motion Array, you should have no problem getting the claim removed.

-1. Simply visit the copyright claims page in your YouTube account to dispute the claim.
+1. Open the copyright claims page in your YouTube account to dispute the claim.

 2. When submitting your dispute, select the option that you have a license for the track, and include both of the following in your dispute: